jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - The overall goal of BCP is to provide a quick, calm, and efficient response in the event of an emergency and to enhance a company's ability to quickly recover from a distruptive event

 - 1.8.2 Develop and document the scope and the plan
-  - The BCP process has four main steps (Project scope and planning, Business Impact Analysis, Continuity planning, and Approval and implementation):
+  - The BCP process has four main steps:
+    1. Project scope and planning
+    2. Business Impact Analysis
+    3. Continuity planning
+    4. Approval and implementation

-    - **Project scope and planning**: Developing the project scope and plan starts with gaining support of the management team, making a business case (cost/benefit analysis, regulatory or compliance reasons etc.) and gaining approval to move forward.
+    - **Project scope and planning**: Developing the project scope and plan starts with gaining support of the management team, making a business case (cost/benefit analysis, regulatory or compliance reasons etc.) and gaining approval to move forward
       - Next, you need to form a team with representatives from the business as well as IT
-      - Next, start with a business continuity policy statement, then conduct a business impact analysis (see next item), and then develop the remaining components:
+      - Next, start with a business continuity policy statement,conduct a business impact analysis (see next item), and then develop the remaining components:
         - preventive controls
         - relocation
         - the actual continuity plan